-Abruzzo National Park was the crucible of the Italian wolf's recovery — the subspecies Canis lupus italicus was nearly extinct in the 1970s and now numbers over 3,000 across the Apennines.
-The park's wolves have coexisted with humans for decades and are marginally less wary than elsewhere, making guided pre-dawn watches in the Val Fondillo and Camosciara valleys genuinely productive.
-Under three hours from Rome, it can be combined with Marsican brown bear and Apennine chamois sightings in the same trip.
+Abruzzo National Park was the crucible of the Italian wolf's recovery, where Canis lupus italicus nearly vanished in the 1970s and now numbers over 3,000 across the Apennines.
+Park wolves have coexisted with humans for decades and are marginally less wary than elsewhere, making guided pre-dawn watches and forest treks in Val Fondillo and Camosciara valleys genuinely productive.
+Under three hours from Rome, the park combines wolf trekking with Marsican brown bear and Apennine chamois sightings on the same commercial day-trip circuit.

 day tripMediumWatchingTrekking